MQ-COMP1050/BananaCleaningDirector/README.md

 5: A success screen which can restart the game:

 -**Stefan- User Story**:
 The user controls a banana-shaped janitor who must rapidly remove gum stuck to desks in a chaotic school hallway.
-A second banana, who is the principal smiles when the each gum piece is cleaning.
+A second banana, who is the principal smiles when the each gum piece is cleaned.
 The user clicks on gum blobs while avoiding getting stuck themselves.
 Acceptance Tests:

 1:A banana character is visible and movable along the hallway.